lejmr/docs-aws-ds-seamlessjoin/README.md

 Subsequently, the configuration can be verified using `systemd-resolve --status` command.

-This article will further use the last option.
-In order to encompase this functionality into joining process, the official AWS SSM Document *AWS-JoinDirectoryServiceDomain* needs to be altered.
+This piece will further use the last option.
+In order to encompass this functionality into the joining process, the official AWS SSM Document *AWS-JoinDirectoryServiceDomain* needs to be altered.
 The modification is stored in *ssm.tf* file.
-The enclosed modification of original joining document contains steps necessary for password-less joinig process.
+The enclosed modification of the original joining document contains steps necessary for the password-less joining process.

 ## Effortless computer management

-All the previous sections covered the technological bases leading to the moment an Linux system (Ubuntu specifically, but the joining document can be updated for any SystemD based Linux distribution) can be seamlessly joined.
+All the previous sections covered the technological bases leading to the moment a Linux system (Ubuntu specifically, but the joining document can be updated for any SystemD based Linux distribution) can be seamlessly joined.
 The join, however, is triggerd by an user who either selects the directory using the dropdown menu during *Launch instance* or assignings an AWS SSM document to an EC2 instance.
-The downside of this AWS SSM backed process is that it is actually an manuall process.
-Manuall processes should be pruned from cloud based deployments as much as possible.
-Additionally, computer objects remain in AD even after EC2 instances are terminated hence more manuall cleaning work is necessary.
-The automation of an EC2 instance removal and registration is topic of further sections.
+The downside of this AWS SSM-backed process is that it is a manuall process.
+Manual processes should be pruned from cloud-based deployments as much as possible.
+Additionally, computer objects remain in AD even after EC2 instances are terminated; hence more manual cleaning work is necessary.
+The automation of an EC2 instance removal and registration is the topic of further sections.

-I personally believe that EC2 instance joing should be controlled by EC2 tags, and should be as simple as possible e.g., assign Domain:Join = True/False tag.
+EC2 instance joining should be controlled by EC2 tags, and should be as simple as possible, e.g., assign Domain:Join = True/False tag.

 <!-- TODO: Extend the example about joining based on EC2 tag change -->

 ### Automation of EC2 registration and deregistration from AD

-First let's define expectations and put them on the table.
-Expected behaviour:
+First, let's define expectations and put them on the table.
+Expected behavior:

-* When a new EC2 instance is started, and the tag "Domain:Join" is set to True, the EC2 instances is joined to the AD.
+* When a new EC2 instance is started and the tag "Domain:Join" is set to True, the EC2 instances is joined to the AD.
-* When a new EC2 intances is started, but the tag "Domain:Join" is missing or set to False, the EC2 instance is not joined to AD.
+* When a new EC2 instance is started, but the tag "Domain:Join" is missing or set to False, the EC2 instance does not join AD.
 * When an already joined EC2 instance is terminated, the computer object is removed from AD.
 * When an EC2 instance that is not joined to AD is terminated, no objects are removed from AD.

-AWS does not provide such a functionality, but there are services which can be used for particular operations, as were reviewed in the previous sections.
-It means, all the recalled components need to be somehow "glued" together.
-The best generall purpose glue is AWS Lambda in the Amazon AWS environment, so lets use it.
-AWS Lambda allows implementation of a logic using just a code without too much wory where the code is going to run.
+AWS does not provide such a functionality, but other services can be used for particular operations, and they were reviewed in the previous sections.
+It means all the recalled components need to be somehow "glued" together.
+The best general purpose glue is AWS Lambda in the Amazon AWS environment, so let's use it.
+AWS Lambda allows the implementation of a logic using just a code without worrying about where the code will run.
 The only missing piece is the automation triggering when EC2 instance state change happens.
 Simple answer here, AWS CloudWatch [Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html).

 The whole chain is depicted in the following diagram.

 ![Service chain necessary for automatic registration and deregistration](files/highlevel-joining.png)

-Notably, the path forming the computer deregistation terminates by the step using LDAP protocol directly.
-The deregistration is perfomed not from the EC2 instance using an AWS API call, but from the runtime environment of the AWS Lambda function, as AWS does not provide direct interaction with AD object via its API.
-In other words, the AWS Lambda function needs and elastic network interface (ENI) attached to a subnet which has IP connectivity with AD.
+Notably, the path forming the computer deregistration terminates by the step using LDAP protocol directly.
+The deregistration is perfomed not from the EC2 instance using an AWS API call, but from the AWS Lambda function's runtime environment, as AWS does not provide direct interaction with AD object via its API.
+In other words, the AWS Lambda function needs an elastic network interface (ENI) attached to a subnet that has IP connectivity with AD.

-A computer object removal is priviledged operation, so the LDAP call needs to be authenticated.
-Storing non-volatile credentials in AWS Lambdas is a bad pattern, so the credentials should be stored in a secret store, e.g., AWS SecretManager.
+A computer object removal is a privileged operation, so the LDAP call needs to be authenticated.
+Storing credentials in AWS Lambdas is wrong, so the credentials should be stored in a secret store, e.g., AWS SecretManager.
 To simplify integration with other AWS processes, this process tends to stick with naming conventions used by [AWS](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/seamlessly_join_linux_instance.html) that stores credentials in AWS SecretManager under path `aws/directory-services/d-xxxxxxxxx/seamless-domain-join`.

-The computer registration operation is very simple, as the AWS Lambda function only needs to retrieve EC2 instance's metadata using *DescribeInstance* API call.
+The computer registration operation is straightforward, as the AWS Lambda function only needs to retrieve EC2 instance's metadata using *DescribeInstance* API call.
 Having the EC2 tag *Domain:Join=True* causes a new AWS SSM association is created.
 A tiny little catch here.
-As there is no specific AWS CloudWatch even indicating EC2 instance being created, but states are propageted.
-The meanigful states are PENDING and RUNNING for triggering EC2 registation.
+As there is no specific AWS CloudWatch even indicating EC2 instance being created, but states are propagated.
+The meaningful states are PENDING and RUNNING for triggering EC2 registration.
 The catch is AD might already contain the computer object, as such an event is triggered by EC2 instance has been start-stopped while created a long time ago.
 Therefore, the registration process needs to look up to AD to check whether to start the registration process.
 The process might look like this:

 ```
 procedure Registration